Worthiit/KDE-Termux-/README.md

 This project allows you to run KDE Plasma natively in Termux for maximum performance and audio support.
-Prerequisites
- * Install the Termux:X11 app on your Android device.
- * In Termux:X11 settings, set Display resolution mode to "native" for the best experience.

-# Why Native?

-PRoot environments like Ubuntu or Debian add a heavy translation layer between your hardware and the OS.
-By running KDE natively, we use Termux's own libraries for 1:1 speed and better battery life.

 # Setup (Important)